 - Poor or no engagement – Have you ever followed a company or person on social media and all. they. did. was. push.?
 If that’s what you’re doing, stop it.
 I realize that there are times when you’re sending out articles that you think will interest your audience and that’s fine, but don’t make it the only thing you’re doing on social media.
 If it is, you’re not being very social but rather, checking the box off your list.

 - Marsha Brady syndrome – Similar to #4 in that you only talk about you.
 Remember the episode from the Brady Bunch when Jan got fed up with everything being about Marsha, Marsha, Marsha?
 Don’t be that company on social media.

-- Social media isn’t free – Sure the majority of sites are, but not the effort.
-I have two very well oiled phrases that I use.
-One is “social media is free, social media marketing is not” and the other is “you pay with your time or you pay with your time”.
+- Social media isn’t free – Sure, the majority of sites are, but not the effort.
+I have two very well-oiled phrases that I use.
+One is “social media is free, social media marketing is not,” and the other is “you pay with your time or you pay with your time.”
 If you do not have the time to invest in doing a good job, you need to find someone to do it for you or at least get your efforts going.
-You can use a full service agency like ours, hire an internal marketing person but you need to have someone who really understands marketing as a whole – not just someone who happened to read “Facebook or Twitter for Dummies” book.
+You can use a full-service agency like ours or hire an internal marketing person, but you need to have someone who really understands marketing as a whole – not just someone who happened to read a “Facebook or Twitter for Dummies” book.

 So which of these habits are hardest to break?
 Does it help if I give you one more day to live large before you give them up?

 Until tomorrow -